• By Nohad Ahsan

 Example: When CEO Satya Nadella took over Microsoft, he made a major commitment to cloud and AI technology, transforming Microsoft into a leader in the AI space.
 By championing AI as part of Microsoft’s core vision, Nadella set a strategic direction that fueled sustained growth and innovation across the company.

-Your Action: Secure executive buy-in by educating leadership on AI’s strategic potential and expected ROI.
+Your Action: Secure executives buy-in by educating leadership on AI’s strategic potential and expected ROI.
 Leaders should communicate AI’s importance to all departments, ensuring it becomes a sustained priority rather than a side project, enhancing your organization’s AI-readiness.

 3. Robust Data Infrastructure is a Key to AI-Readiness